-General Student is an entry type assigned to regular Degree-seeking students for whom no other entry type is applicable.
+General Student is an entry type assigned to regular degree-seeking students for whom no other entry type is applicable.

-Admission documents required for General Students are as follows:
+Admission documents required for general students are as follows:

-- Application and - Official high school transcript.
+- NPRC Admissions Application and - · Official high school transcript.

-Personal Enrichment Student is an entry type assigned to a Non-Degree-Seeking Student who has a high school diploma, CSSD, or its equivalent recognized by the Commonwealth of Pennsylvania or by a state or territory of the United States.
+Personal Enrichment Student is an entry type assigned to a non-degree-seeking Student who has a high school diploma, CSSD, or its equivalent recognized by the Commonwealth of Pennsylvania or by a state or territory of the United States.

-Admission documents required for Personal Enrichment Students are as follows:
+Admission documents required for personal enrichment students are as follows:

-- Application - · Official high school transcript or high school diploma able to be authenticated
+- · NPRC Admissions Application and - Official high school transcript or high school diploma able to be authenticated.

-Provisional Student is an entry type assigned to a Non-Degree-Seeking Student who is 18 years of age or older without a high school diploma, CSSD, or its equivalent as recognized by the Commonwealth of Pennsylvania or by a state or territory of the United States.
+Provisional Student is an entry type assigned to a non-degree-seeking student who is 18 years of age or older without a high school diploma, CSSD, or its equivalent as recognized by the Commonwealth of Pennsylvania or by a state or territory of the United States.
+These students are granted conditional admission only.

-Admission documents required for Provisional Students are as follows:
+Admission documents required for provisional students are as follows: